 Credit: mealpreponfleek.com

-Jasmine rice makes the dish fragrant, and is pretty easy to cook, making it perfect for meal prepping.
+Jasmine rice makes the dish fragrant, and it’s easy to cook, making it perfect for meal prepping.

 For this dish, you’ll need some avocado oil.
 You’ll love this avocado oil.
 It’s heart-healthy and compliments all types of dishes.